sst/guide/_chapters/create-the-signup-form.md

 4. Since we have two forms we have two validation methods called `validateForm` and `validateConfirmationForm`.

+5. We are setting the `autoFocus` flags on our username and the confirmation code fields.

-5. For now our `handleSubmit` and `handleConfirmationSubmit` don't do a whole lot besides setting the `isLoading` state and a dummy value for the `newUser` state.
+6. For now our `handleSubmit` and `handleConfirmationSubmit` don't do a whole lot besides setting the `isLoading` state and a dummy value for the `newUser` state.

 {% include code-marker.html %} Also, let's add a couple of styles in `src/containers/Signup.css`.